 All the questions you have in regards with the MEDDIC Sales Qualification Methodology that you never dared to ask.

-In most cases if the Champion refuses to take you to the EB, high chance they are not your champion.
-But sometimes it’s more complicated than this and you need to be smart about it or you may pull out of a great opportunity by applying MEDDIC in a wrong way.
+In most cases, if the Champion refuses to take you to the EB, there is a high chance they are not your champion.
+But sometimes it’s more complicated than this, and you need to be smart about it, or you may pull out of a great opportunity by applying MEDDIC in the wrong way.

 First, meeting with the Economic Buyer (aka EB) is absolutely a must to secure the deal, make it bigger and close it sooner.
 However, this frequently asked question here is specifically about meeting the EB early in the sales process:

-If they are not for you, and can’t be influenced/modified, not only you can pull out, but also YOU HAVE TO!
+If they are not for you and can’t be influenced/modified, not only can you pull out, but also YOU HAVE TO!
 You need to prospect more and get into the accounts before they start writing RFPs.
 You need to “help them” write those RFPs.
-Very often, if you are not involved in writing the RFP and you receive it by email (or even through the mail) as a first contact, then high chances you would be wasting your time with those RFPs.
-If this is frequent in a team (Government Sales for instance), it means that the sales and marketing is not efficient in influencing the market.
+Very often, if you are not involved in writing the RFP, and you receive it by email (or even through the mail) as first contact, then the a high chance you would be wasting your time with those RFPs.
+If this is frequent in a team (Government Sales, for instance), it means that the sales and marketing are not efficient in influencing the market.
 It shows that you, as a rep, are not prospecting enough.
 My advice: stop working on that “bad RFP” and spend that time prospecting new deals.